ros2/buildfarm_perf_tests/README.md

 ## Details

+  ***Note: the graphs presented here are for demonstration purposes only.
+The data in the graphs are not meant to be accurate or current.***

 * Each test runs for **30** seconds with a **1k payload**, but this can be changed using CMake variables.
  - `PERF_TEST_MAX_RUNTIME`: Maximum number of seconds to run before  exiting.
 Zero runs forever.
  - `PERF_TEST_TOPIC`: Topic to use.
 These are all available topics: `Array1k`, `Array4k`, `Array16k`, `Array32k`, `Array60k`, `Array1m`, `Array2m`, `Struct16`, `Struct256`, `Struct4k`, `Struct32k`, `PointCloud512k`, `PointCloud1m`, `PointCloud2m`, `PointCloud4m`, `Range`, `NavSatFix`, `RadarDetection` and `RadarTrack`.